tapfortap/Documentation/ios/integration.md

 - Download the [Tap for Tap iOS SDK](https://github.com/tapfortap/iOS/archive/master.zip).

-- Unzip the SDK archive and copy the following files into your project:
+- Unzip the SDK archive and add the following files to your project:
     - `TapForTap.framework`
     - `TapForTapResources.bundle`
+    - `MediaBrix.bundle`

 You can add them by dragging and dropping it into Xcode, or selecting File ?
 Add Files to "Your App Name".
 Have Xcode create groups for the added files and copy them into your project.